“The most dangerous kind of waste is the waste we do not recognize.”

 4. Two-bin inventory control system

-As the name suggests, two bin inventory system is divided into two bins where the first bin holds the majority of stock and is used to deliver goods.
-When this bin is stocked completely, the remaining stock is kept in the latter bin.
+As the name suggests, a two-bin inventory system is divided into two bins where the first bin holds the majority of stock and is used to deliver goods.
+When this bin is stocked completely, the remaining stock is kept in the second bin.
 Now, the second bin is used to fulfill orders until new stock arrives.
-In other words, the first bin has the working capital and the second bin is used in case of fallback.
-Typically used for small or low-valued items, a two-bin inventory control system prevents spoilage against the products.
+In other words, the first bin has the working capital and the second bin is used for fallback.
+Typically used for small or low-value items, a two-bin inventory control system prevents spoilage of products.

 5. Three-bin system

-It is an extended version of the two-bin system method that stores the running stock in the first two bins and keeps the rest of it as a reserve in the third bin.
-To encourage lean manufacturing, manufacturers ensure not to ask for more items from the supplier until the first bin has been emptied.
-The time when items from the first bin are finished, it is replaced with the stock from the second bin.
+A three-bin system is an extended version of the two-bin system method that stores the running stock in the first two bins and keeps the rest of it as a reserve in the third bin.
+To encourage lean manufacturing, manufacturers do not ask for more items from the supplier until the first bin has been emptied.
+When items from the first bin are used up, it is replaced with the stock from the second bin.

 6. Set the stock level